-I created Main Street School of Art because I wanted to make a difference in children’s lives.
-Gaining art skills can have a real impact on children’s personal lives that goes beyond an art role.
+Gaining skills in art or music can have a real impact on children’s personal lives that goes beyond an arts role.
 Being good at something gives children a sense of self confidence that is carried with them throughout the rest of their lives.
-I believe artists never get away from the 'homework of the eye and the mind'.
+I believe artists and musicians never get away from the 'homework of the eye and the mind'.
 We dream art both at night and in our daydreams.
-I encourage my students to sketch and journal these rich ideas so that when we enter the studio, the ideas force themselves onto the canvas or into the clay.
-I try to find ways to inculcate my students with artistic ways of seeing and thinking about all of life.
+We try to find ways to inculcate our students with artistic ways of seeing and thinking about all of life.